damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

   1. Stakeholders
      * Stakeholder name 1
      * ...

-  *This template can be used to define the stakeholders of your project/product.*
+  *The link below can be used to define the stakeholders of your project/product.*

   <a href="https://app.diagrams.net/?libs=general#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FStakeholders.drawio" target="_blank">Edit As New</a> | <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2Fstakeholders.png">Edit in diagrams.net</a>